 HeinOnline (SLS Database)

 The OnLAW database from California’s Continuing Education of the Bar provides access to more than 125 of CEB’s California practice guides.
-OnLAW’s “libraries” organize the CEB guides by practice area, namely: business law; criminal law; estate planning; family law; litigation; and real property law.
-Access is limited to the Stanford Law School community.
-Please inquire at the Reference Desk.
+OnLAW’s “libraries” organize the CEB guides by practice area, namely: business law; criminal law; estate planning; family law; employment; litigation; and real property law.
+Access is limited to the Stanford Law School community, and IP authentication is limited to the SLS library, Neukom, and Munger buildings.
+Please inquire at the Reference Desk for assistance.

 LexisNexis State Capital (SLS Database)

 Provides access to bills, laws, constitutions, proposed and enacted regulations, legislature membership and newspapers of record for all the states.
-Available through students’ LexisNexis account.
+For off-campus access use: EZPROXY

 LexisNexis CourtLink (SLS Database)